Researching the History of Your House in Toronto

 3.1 Maps, pictures, books, etc.

-- Toronto Neighbourhood Map.
-Search or browse the map to find books, pictures, maps and other resources about your neighbourhood.
+- Toronto Neighbourhoods Map.
+Search or browse the map to find digitized pictures, maps and other resources about your neighbourhood.

 3.2 Online databases (available to Toronto Public Library cardholders)